-There are a few travel options when traveling between Belgrade airport “Nikola Tesla” and the city center.
+There are a few options of getting from the Belgrade Airport to the Belgrade city center.

-GSP bus 72 – Runs every 30 minutes.
-The end point is Zelenivenac.
-A ticket can be purchased at a kiosk or from the bus driver at the price of 72 and 150 dinars, respectively.
+Public bus No. 72 – Runs every 30 minutes.
+The end point is known under the name “Zeleni venac”.
+The ticket can be purchased at a kiosk or in the bus (from the bus driver) at the price of 72 and 150 dinars, respectively.

-Please be carefulabout independently taking among the many taxies waiting in front of the airport, as you might be overcharged.
+Please be careful if you hail a taxi from those that wait in front of the Airport, as you might be overcharged.

-Just in case, here are the contact details of some of the official city taxi companies, where you can prearrange your transport from the airport to the city center:
+Just in case, here are the contact details of some of the official city taxi companies, where you can prearrange your transport from the Belgrade Airport to the city center:

-To find a spot for parking in Belgrade might be a bit of a challenge, especially downtown, but this is common in all capital cities around the world.
+To find a spot for parking in Belgrade might be a bit of a challenge, especially downtown, but this is common in all big cities around the world.

-Most of the city centre is divided into parking zones which have limited stay from one to three hours between 7am and 9pm Monday to Friday and to 2pm on Saturdays.
+Most of the city centre is divided into parking zones which have limited stay from one to three hours between 7am and 9pm on working days and from 7 am to 2 pm on Saturdays.

-There are two ways to pay for parking in Belgrade.
+There are two ways of paying for parking in Belgrade.

-The easiest one is to send a text message containing your registration number (without spacing between characters) to the number 9111, 9112 or 9113 depending on the zone you’re parked in; in a few seconds you will receive a message confirming payment.
+The easier one is to send a text message containing your plate number (without spacing between characters) to the number 9111, 9112 or 9113 depending on the zone you are parked in (Zone 1, 2 or 3); in a few seconds you will receive a message confirming your payment.

 In the second and third zone you can prolong your stay after the first or second hour.